NativeScript/nativescript-app-sync/README.md

 tns plugin add nativescript-code-push
 ```

-> ⚠️ If you're restricting access to the internet from within your app, make sure you whitelist `https://nativescript-codepush-server.herokuapp.com`.
+> ⚠️ If you're restricting access to the internet from within your app, make sure you whitelist the `serverUrl` (`https://nativescript-codepush-server.herokuapp.com` by default) and file server (`https://s3.eu-west-1.amazonaws.com`).

 ## Checking for updates
 With the CodePush plugin installed and configured, the only thing left is to add the necessary code to your app to control when it checks for updates.